MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-spo-search-box.md

 You can choose to hide the suite navigation bar search box if you want to prevent your users from searching or to use a custom search box implementation.

-To change this setting for a given site use this command:
+To change search box visibility for a given site use this command:

 ```powershell
 Set-PnPSearchSettings -Scope Web -SearchBoxInNavBar Hidden